Papon Reacts To The Controversy; Says ‘I Feel I Am VICTIMIZED for NO FAULT Of Mine’!

 Assamese singer, Angarag Papon Mahanta (popularly known as Papon) is one of the main judges on the reality show, The Voice Of India Kids 2 along with Shaan and Himmesh Reshammiya.
-The singer got into trouble as his video in which he was seen kissing a minor girl went viral on social media.
+The singer got into trouble as his video, in which he was seen kissing a minor girl went viral on social media.

-A Supreme Court lawyer had filed a complaint against the Assamese singer by, with the National Commission for Protection of Child Rights (POSCO) for kissing a minor girl on the singing reality show.
-Papon's manager and one of the contestants clarified about the incident.
+A Supreme Court lawyer had filed a complaint against the Assamese singer, with the National Commission for Protection of Child Rights (POSCO) for kissing a minor girl on the singing reality show.
+Papon's manager and one of the contestants had given clarifications about the incident.
 Now, Papon has taken to social media.
 The singer in his Facebook post says he feels victimized for no fault!

 Papon Writes On Facebook